lukhed/nfl_stadiums/README.md

 ```

 ## Data and Usage
-YOU ARE RESPONSIBLE FOR HOW YOU ACCESS AND USE THE DATA.
-This package utilizes the Wikipedia API to retrieve NFL
-stadium data and Open-Meteo.com for weather information.
-Stadium data is fairly static, so by default, this class
+This package utilizes the Wikipedia API to retrieve NFL stadium data and Open-Meteo.com for weather information.
-will save the data retrieved from Wikipedia locally for subsequent uses for quicker access and less load on Wikipedia.

 ### You are Responsible for How You Access and Use The Data
+Stadium data is fairly static, so by default, this class will save the data retrieved from Wikipedia locally for
+subsequent uses for quicker access and less load on Wikipedia.

 ### Wikipedia Data
 The core page is [here](https://en.wikipedia.org/wiki/List_of_current_NFL_stadiums).
 Wikipedia content is licensed